BYLAWS OF THE AMERICAN SOCIETY OF GENE & CELL THERAPY

 7.2 Functions: The Board of Directors is the administrative and policymaking body of the Society and shall manage the affairs of the Society and perform all such acts as are necessary to fulfill such functions or as are required or permitted by these Bylaws or the Articles of Incorporation.
 The Board of Directors shall determine questions of policy, receive reports of committees and approve or disapprove their recommendations, and provide advice and approval or disapproval to the President and President-Elect in regard to committee and chairperson appointments.
 It is empowered to enter into contracts and authorize expenditures necessary for the Society.
 The Board of Directors will be responsible to implement an appropriate procedure for conducting, reviewing and accepting the annual audit of the Society.
 The Board of Directors may adopt such rules and regulations for the conduct of its business as shall be deemed advisable, and may, in the execution of the powers granted, delegate authority and responsibility to the Executive Committee (as defined in Article 7.11 of these Bylaws).

-7.3 The Editor-in-Chief: The Editor-in-Chief shall be responsible for the management and budget, editorial policies, and scientific content of the Society's Journal, including selection of Associate Editors, the Editorial Board, and Managing Editor, all subject to oversight by the Publication Committee and the Board of Directors.
-The Editor-in-Chief shall be selected by a Search Committee and shall be elected by a majority vote of the Board of Directors.
+7.3 The Editor-in-Chief: The Editor(s)-in-Chief shall be responsible for the management and budget, editorial policies, and scientific content of the Society's Journals, including selection of Associate Editors, the Editorial Board, and Managing Editor, all subject to oversight by the Publication Committee and the Board of Directors.
+The Editor(s)-in-Chief shall be selected by a Search Committee and shall be elected by a majority vote of the Board of Directors.
 The Editor-in-Chief shall serve one five (5)-year term, which shall be nonrenewable.
-The Editor-in-Chief may not be nominated nor serve concurrently as an officer of the Society.
-The Editor-in-Chief will be an ex-officio, non-voting member of the Board of Directors, but may not serve as an officer, Council Chair, or at-large member of the Board of Directors.
+The Editor(s)-in-Chief may not be nominated nor serve concurrently as an officer of the Society.
+The Editor-in-Chief of Molecular Therapy will be an ex-officio, non-voting member of the Board of Directors, representing all Society Journals, but may not serve as an officer, Council Chair, or at-large member of the Board of Directors.
 The President shall fill any interim vacancy of this position for the remainder of the unexpired term.

 7.4 The Executive Director: The Board of Directors may appoint an Executive Director from time to time, who shall be an employee of the executive management company described in Section 6.11 of these Bylaws, to perform such executive and/or ministerial duties as may be established from time to time by the Board of Directors.
 The Executive Director will be bonded if required by the Board of Directors.